jupyterhub/zero-to-jupyterhub-k8s/doc/source/turn-off.rst

 Google Cloud Platform
 ---------------------

 1. Perform the steps in :ref:`delete-namespace`.
-These cloud provider agnostic steps will delete the helm chart and delete the hub's namespace.
+These cloud provider agnostic steps will delete the Helm release and the Kubernetes namespace.
 This must be done before proceeding.

-2. Delete the kubernetes cluster.
+2. Delete the Kubernetes cluster.
 You can list all the clusters you have.

    .. code-block:: bash